KristjanESPERANTO/MMM-WebSpeechTTS/README.md

 You have to modify the way you are starting the MagicMirror².
 You have three options:

-1. Adapt `package.json` of MagicMirror²:
+A. Adapt `package.json` of MagicMirror²:
    Add script to package.json:
-   `"start:tts": "speech-dispatcher -s -t 0 & DISPLAY=\"${DISPLAY:=:0}\" ./node_modules/.bin/electron --enable-speech-dispatcher js/electron.js",`
+   `"start:tts": "speech-dispatcher -s -t 0 & npm run start -- --enable-speech-dispatcher",,`

    Start with: `npm run start:tts`

-2. Run `speech-dispatcher -s -t 0 & npm run start -- --enable-speech-dispatcher` instead of `npm run start`
+B. Run `speech-dispatcher -s -t 0 & npm run start -- --enable-speech-dispatcher` instead of `npm run start`

-### Server mode

-Start with: `npm run server` and open MagicMirror² in Firefox.
+C. Start with: `npm run server` and open MagicMirror² in Firefox.

 - ToDo: Test with different browsers